 The free 7-day trial and 45-day, no-questions-asked refund policy means you can download, upload, and stream all you want while you decide whether you like being a Ghostie.

-Things to Consider Before Buying an Android VPN Service
+Things to Consider Before Buying the Best Android VPNs

 People generally want a VPN service on their Android for three reasons: maintaining online anonymity, protection while using public WiFi, and accessing geo-restricted content.
 While there are other reasons and other protections a VPN service can provide, those are the base-level services a quality VPN service will cover.